naturalis/galaxy-pipeline-hybseq/README.md

 With these Galaxy tools, the aim is to make HybPiper and Hyb-Seq data analysis accessible to more people.

+The tools are currently available here to download and have also been installed on Naturalis'  [Galaxy development portal](https://galaxy-development-frontend.hosts.naturalis.io/).
+For Naturalis employies, be sure to ask the IT department at Naturalis for access if you have permission.

+Once final tests have been concluded and ability to scale jobs have been implemented, the tools will be integrated into the [ main naturalis Galaxy portal](https://galaxy.naturalis.nl/root/login?redirect=%2F).
+But this is currently not the case.

 ## Future plans

 * The inclusion of the generate_heatmap function already available in HybPiper to the HybPiper Galaxy tool.